 Start by installing the knot-resolver package from your distribution’s package repository using your favorite package manager (e.g. apt or dnf).
 This tutorial assumes you’ll be installing version 2.1.0 or later.

-There is actually just one step to get the service up and running: enable and start an instance of the service using the following command:
+There’s just one step to get the service up and running: enable and start an instance of the service using the following command:

 You can then immediately start using Knot Resolver on your local system.
 However, you must first ensure no other process is managing the /etc/resolv.conf configuration file before proceeding.
 Please read my extensive tutorial on taking manual control over the DNS configuration on Linux for details.
-Follow the instructions for configuring /etc/resolv.conf to use a DNS resolver running on localhost in the last section of that tutorial to actually use your Knot Resolver instance.
+Follow the instructions for configuring /etc/resolv.conf to use a DNS resolver running on localhost in the last section of that tutorial to use your Knot Resolver instance.

 Allowing remote connections